DocBohn/CowPi_documentation/docs/source/construction/nano/direct-io/buttons-confirmation.rst

 Position both switches to the right.
 Notice than when (and only when) the left button is to the right and you're also pressing the left button, Left LED becomes ON, and the LED labelled "L" on the |developmentBoard| illuminates.
 Similarly, when (and only when) the right button is to the right and you're also pressing the right button, Right LED becomes ON, and the LED that you installed illuminates.

-..
-CAUTION
-    TODO: rewrite the code

-    (There may be a delay of about a half-second between you pressing a button and the LED illuminating, and between you releasing a button and the LED deluminating.)